History of Dedham, Massachusetts, 1900–1999: Sacco and Vanzetti

 The 12 jurors were sequestered at the courthouse for the entirety of the six-week trial.
 They slept on cots in the courthouse's gran jury room and bathed in the basement of the jail.
 To celebrate the 4th of July, they were brought to Scituate, Massachusetts and given a lobster dinner.

 To get a full jury, courthouse officials had to go to extraordinary lengths.
-Over 600 men were interviewed, with the most common reason for dismissal bringing their opposition to the death penalty.
+Over 600 men were interviewed, with the most common reason for dismissal being their opposition to the death penalty.
 One man, a sugar dealer, tried to pretend that he was deaf in an attempt to get out of serving on the jury.
-When he was discovered, by answering a question posed by the judge, the Sacco and Vanzetti were sent into fits of laughter.
+When he was discovered, by answering a question posed by the judge, Sacco and Vanzetti were sent into fits of laughter.

 After 500 potential jurors were interviewed, but only seven selected, deputies from the Norfolk County Sheriff's office went out to workplaces, club meetings, concerts, and elsewhere to bring in additional potential jurors.
 One man, ultimately selected, was brought from his wedding dinner.
 The Quincy man had to postpone his honeymoon until after the trial.

 At one point the prosecution presented a cap that was found at the crime scene and which they contended to be Sacco's.
 When Sacco's lawyers had him try the cap on, however, it was found to be much too small for his head.

 Several years later, in May 1926, Frankfurter would travel to the Dedham courthouse to make a motion for a new trial after another man, also in the Dedham Jail, confessed to the crime.
 The motion was denied by Judge Webster Thayer in October and in the next 10 months the Supreme Judicial Court, a federal judge and three Supreme Court Justices, including Brandeis, each denied motions for either a new trial or a stay of execution.

 On August 23, 1927, the two were electrocuted in the Charlestown jail.
 The "executions sent hundreds of thousands of protesters into the streets of six continents."
 The American embassy in Paris was surrounded by tanks to fend off rioting mobs and demonstrations in Germany ended with six deaths.
 In Geneva "over 5,000 protesters destroyed all things American: cars, goods, even theaters showing American films."
 Frankfurter would write a scathing critique of the case entitled "The Case of Sacco-Vanzetti: a critical analysis for lawyers and laymen."
 It would first be published in The Atlantic Monthly and then as a hardcover book.